Agoric/documentation/main/guides/getting-started/README.md

 This presentation is a good overview of the Agoric SDK setup process, though a few details are out of date:

-- node version: 12.x is too old; use 18.16.0 or higher
+- node version: 12.x is too old; use the LTS version 18.16.0 or a later LTS version
 - skip `git checkout hackathon-2020-11`; use the `community-dev` branch

 <iframe width="560" height="315" src="https://www.youtube.com/embed/w0By22jYhJA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>